Wednesday, November 6, 2013

 Warning: this is going to be a long post!
 Read at your own risk.

 This took me down memory lane and I remembered my first visit to IISER Pune.
-I then realized that I was here around this time last year.
-I had come to attend the Pan Asian Number Theory Conference/Workshop on Bloch-Kato conjectures in the third week of July, 2012.
+I then realized that I was here this time last year.
+I had come to attend the Pan Asian Number Theory Conference/Workshop on Bloch-Kato conjectures in July, 2012.
 Apart from attending lectures by experts in this field, I thought it would be a good opportunity to meet and interact with number theorists at IISER Pune.
 Moreover, I was really curious to know how another IISER was doing.

 Until then, I had not been to any IISER other than IISERK.